Listed in: Theater and Dance, as THDA-267

 In addition, we will examine different professional dance company models as inspiration in the formation of the ensemble as well as research diverse examples for community engagement and the arts.
 Questions that will inform the work include: What does it mean to be part of a performing ensemble in a liberal arts setting?
 How do performance art making and community intersect?
 What are potential structures for organizing an ensemble performance company to insure flexibility as well as sustainability?
 What are some of the challenges in keeping a collaborative body together and viable?
 Three two-hour meetings per week plus lab TBA.

-Requisite: Previous performance experience in dance/theater.
+Requisite: Previous performance experience in THDA.
 Limited to 10 students.
 Admission with consent of the instructor after audition.
-Spring semester.
+Fall and spring semesters.
 Visiting Professor D. Brown.